 "If I put him in a regular class, he would just get lost," said Ryan's mom Suzanne.
 "I needed someone who has dealt with a child like him before.
 If he has a meltdown, Lisa knows what to do."

 But on this day, there are no meltdowns, only concentration and smiles.
 Young Ryan's eyes sparkle.
-He's clearly in his element, and his instructor feeds off of his energy.
+He's clearly in his element, and his instructor were driving to a family vacation.